20 Thornton Ave

-The Section 8 Housing Choice Voucher Wait List for Tenant-Based Vouchers is currently closed.
+The Auburn Housing Authority’s Tenant-Based Section 8 HCV Program waiting list is currently closed.
 Please check back for updates.

 The Section 8 Program provides assistance for low-income individuals and families in the private rental market through the Housing Choice Voucher Program.
 The Auburn Housing Authority administers 394 Section 8 Vouchers.
 Preference is given to applicants who reside in the City of Auburn.

 Families are issued Tenant-Based Vouchers (TBV).
 Voucher holders then select a unit from the private rental market, and rental assistance makes market rate housing affordable.
 While voucher holders are free to search for an apartment anywhere within the City of Auburn, they can apply to live at Melone Village or Brogan Manor.
 Program participants normally pay between 30% and 40% of their monthly adjusted income towards rent and utilities.
 The Housing Assistance Payment covers the balance of the rent through a direct payment to the property owner.

 Eligibility for a rental voucher is determined by the Authority based on total annual gross income and family size.
 Eligible families cannot exceed 50% of the area median income for Cayuga County.
 During the application process, we will collect income, asset and family verifications to determine eligibility.
 If you are approved, you will be added to the waitlist and when your name reaches the top of the waiting list, we will meet with you and provide you with a rental voucher.